EnricoMendez/UFactory-ROS2/README.md

 ### 1. Control real robot

-To control the U Lite 6 first thing to do is to launch the ufactory driver node adding as argument the ip from the robot you are working with, for example:
+To control the U Lite 6, first thing to do is to launch the ufactory driver node adding as an argument the IP of the robot you are working with, for example:

 ```
 ros2 launch xarm_api lite6_driver.launch.py robot_ip:=192.168.0.31
 ```
 > This will start the communication between ROS and the robot.

-Then to enable the robot's joint you must run:
+Then, to enable the robot's join,t you must run:

 ```
 ros2 service call /ufactory/motion_enable xarm_msgs/srv/SetInt16ById "{id: 8, data: 1}"